Omerta - the Mafia's bloody wall of silence[January 2023]

 What is The Omertà code?

-The Omertà code is a code of silence that is commonly associated with the mafia and other organized crime groups.
+The Omertà code is the Mafia's code of silence.
+Omertà dictates how members should conduct themselves, and is commonly associated with the mafia and other organized crime groups.
 The code is based on the principle of "omertà," which means "manliness" or "honor" in Sicilian.
 The code is used to protect the secrecy of the mafia and its members, and it is considered a sacred tradition among many organized crime groups.

 The Omertà code is a set of unwritten rules that govern the behavior of members of the mafia.
 The code is widely assumed to prohibit members from discussing the organization or its activities with outsiders.
 This includes not talking to law enforcement or cooperating with investigations into the activities of the mafia.
 In addition, the code prohibits members from testifying against other members in court.